AutomanTenglong/VGG16/README.md

 # VGG16
-VGG16 and the TFRecord file
+VGG16 Googlenet and the TFRecord file